jersou/clite-parser/README.md

 #!/usr/bin/env -S deno run
 import { cliteRun } from "jsr:@jersou/clite@0.7.2";
 // or after "deno add @jersou/clite" : import { cliteRun } from "@jersou/clite";
-// or for Node usage : import { cliteRun } from "clite-parser"; // after "npm clite-parser"
+// or for Node usage : import { cliteRun } from "clite-parser"; // after "npm install clite-parser"

 class Tool {
   retry = 2; // 2 is the default value, overwrite by "--retry 8" by example